• Skip to primary navigation

 Spearmint is a type of mint known for its refreshing and sweet flavor.
 It is a perennial herb that belongs to the mint family.
 The leaves of spearmint are vibrant green and have a characteristic spear-like shape, from which it derives its name.

 Spearmint is widely used in culinary applications, particularly in beverages and desserts.
 It is a popular choice for making refreshing iced tea, as its flavor adds a cool and invigorating element.
-Spearmint leaves can also be used to garnish salads or mixed into fruit salads.
+Spearmint leaves can also be used to garnish salads or mixed into fruit salad.

 Peppermint